-The professional discussion assessment duration is 60 minutes (+10% at the independent assessor's discretion to allow the apprentice to respond to a question if necessary).
+The interview assessment duration is 60 minutes (+10% at the independent assessor's discretion to allow the apprentice to respond to a question if necessary).

-The independent assessor must ask a minimum of 6 questions.
+The independent assessor must ask a minimum of 9 questions.
 Further questions may be asked for clarification purposes and to allow the apprentice the opportunity to cover the knowledge, skills and behaviours mapped to this method of assessment.
-The independent assessor must use the questions from PAL's question bank or can create their own questions in line with PAL's training.
+The independent assessor must use questions from PAL's question bank.

-What is the format of the professional discussion?
+What is the format of the structured interview?

-The apprentice must have access to their portfolio of evidence during the professional discussion.
+The apprentice must have access to their portfolio of evidence during the interview.